fq-frq/rts-interview/README.md

 Create a BigQuery dataset `dts_rts_interview` in region `europe-west9`
 Create an external table in BigQuery using the provided `create_external_table.sql` script
 #### 4. Configure dbt Profile
-Create your service account key and save the JSON file at the root of the repository as `service_account_key.json`
+Create your service account and generate the key as a JSON file and save it at the root of the repository as `service_account_key.json`
 Update `dbt_prj_rts_interview/profiles.yml` file specifying your JSON file full path and your project name.
 #### 5. Run the dbt Project
 ```bash